fabian818/oiai-dev-tf/README.md

 - **Advanced Monitoring Dashboards**: Creating more dashboards to cover various aspects of application and infrastructure monitoring.
 - **High Availability with Aurora**: Migrating to Aurora instead of using a standard RDS instance to ensure higher availability, though this was avoided to keep costs low in my personal account.
 - **S3/CloudFront Stack for Deployment**: Utilizing an S3/CloudFront stack for optimal content delivery; however, due to a service quota limitation, creating a CloudFront distribution was not possible at this time.
+- **Security Tools**:In the future, I would like to implement code quality monitoring tools, such as SonarQube, and security tools like Splunk and Kyverno for Kubernetes policy management.
+-  **Terraform Testing**I also would have liked to implement Terraform tests; however, I did not have sufficient time.
+I would focus on testing critical components to avoid potential outages caused by a `terraform apply`.

 ## Future Work